nilearn/nilearn/README.rst

 Nilearn enables approachable and versatile analyses of brain volumes.
 It provides statistical and machine-learning tools, with instructive documentation & friendly community.

-It supports general linear model (GLM) based analysis and leverages the `scikit-learn <https://scikit-learn.org>`_ Python toolbox for multivariate statistics with applications such as predictive modelling, classification, decoding, or connectivity analysis.
+It supports general linear model (GLM) based analysis and leverages the :sklearn:`scikit-learn <>` Python toolbox for multivariate statistics with applications such as predictive modelling, classification, decoding, or connectivity analysis.

 Important links
 ===============

-- Official source code repo: https://github.com/nilearn/nilearn/
+- Official source code repo: :nilearn-gh:`\ `
 - HTML documentation (stable release): https://nilearn.github.io/

 Install